It's not a photo until you print it

 cost of ink for 4" x 6" print + cost of 4" x 6" photo paper = cost per 4" x 6" image

-If one is printing lots of dark images, then this estimate might be a bit low, but not by much.
+If one is printing lots of dark images, this estimate might be a bit low, but not much.
 To this point, 1mL / square foot proved to be a high estimate in our tests, and we printed almost half of the test images in grayscale.
 The prices we used for ink and paper were taken from the manufacturers' websites and represent the highest price one would likely pay for middle-tier glossy paper.
-As a matter of practical comparison, we also cross-referenced the cost per print with a national photo developing chain.
+We also cross-referenced the cost per print with a national photo developing chain as a matter of practical comparison.

-Accounting for the remaining 5% of a printer's total score is the printer set-up evaluation.
-This metric is an analysis of how easy it is to install the drivers and apps that are needed to actuate a print.
-For this evaluation, we followed the manufacturer's instructions provided either in the user manual or online.
+The printer set-up evaluation accounts for 5% of a printer's total score.
+This metric analyzes how easy it is to install the drivers and apps that are needed to actuate a print.
+We followed the manufacturer's instructions for this evaluation either in the user manual or online.

 Having walked through the printer installation steps like any other consumer, we rated the comparative ease, or lack thereof, to get the printer from the box to photos in hand.
 Additionally, we noted the printers' compatibility with common operating systems such as Android and iOS for mobile and Windows and Mac OS for desktops and laptops.

 The detailing of various printer types, their capabilities, the quality of their final products, and the ease of their use is no offhand task.
 These machines are complex, their economy and technical advantages over one another difficult to tease out.
 However, we have gone to extreme lengths in our testing of photo printers to provide you with concrete, actionable data about their capabilities, print quality, the price per print, and user experience.
 This information provides a vivid snapshot of the best machines in the class, so you can be sure that you know everything there is to know about a printer before you add it to your cart.